This is about offshore vs. nearshore vs. onshore software development.

 - Lots more

-If you want to learn all about offshoring, nearshore, and offshore software development, then this is the article for you.
+So if you want to know all about onshore, nearshore, and offshore software development, this is the article for you.

 Let’s get started!

 - Offshore vs. Nearshore vs. Onshore Software Development